Karan-Kaur/homework/README.md

-# These are my answers for the Foundation Python Theory Assessment
+# My answers for the Foundation Python Theory Assessment :)